ImperialCollegeLondon/EpicollectPlus-mobile-client-html5/README.md

 9. Fix deployment info, Java import ect. if needed
 10. Run on device
 11. Look for log errors about missing plugins (iOS) and fix
+12. There is a bug on Cordova 3.7 iOS where `handleOpenURL()` is not called if the app is not active, solution wa to downgrade to 3.6.3
+13. Cordova statusbar plugin is causing problems so it does not get installed, modify `MainViewController.m` directly instead
+14. Custom URL schemes need to be added manually to Android manifest and iOS plist files